AdobeDocs/workfront.en/help/administration-and-setup/the-new-workfront-experience/feature-list-and-release-timing-for-the-new-workfront-experience.md

 description: Welcome to the new Workfront experience—a modern and streamlined interface designed to help individuals, teams, and organizations get work done faster.
 ---

-# Discover the features available only with `the new Adobe Workfront experience`
+# Discover the features available only with the new Adobe Workfront experience

 >[!IMPORTANT]
 >
->This page provides a high-level overview of `the new Adobe Workfront experience` release functionality at the time it was made generally available.
-Updates to `the new Adobe Workfront experience` after the general availability release are communicated with the quarterly release (see [Product releases](../../product-announcements/product-releases/product-releases.md) for details about features that were released to `the new Adobe Workfront experience` for each release).
+>This page provides a high-level overview of the new Adobe Workfront experience release functionality at the time it was made generally available.
+Updates to the new Adobe Workfront experience after the general availability release are communicated with the quarterly release (see [Product releases](../../product-announcements/product-releases/product-releases.md) for details about features that were released to the new Adobe Workfront experience for each release).

 Welcome to the new Workfront experience—a modern and streamlined interface designed to help individuals, teams, and organizations get work done faster.

-`The new Adobe Workfront experience` helps you and your users to:
+The new Adobe Workfront experience helps you and your users to:

 * `Focus:` Pinpoint what needs to happen next and work with ease.
 * `Contribute:` Connect to the big picture and do work that matters.
 * `Engage:` Work across teams in a modern, intuitive system designed for you, by you.

-Discover the key features that are available only in `the new Adobe Workfront experience`, and what’s been removed.
+Discover the key features that are available only in the new Adobe Workfront experience, and what’s been removed.

 * [New features available with the new Adobe Workfront experience](#feature)
 * [Functionality removed from the new Adobe Workfront experience](#function)

-## New features available with `the new Adobe Workfront experience`
+## New features available with the new Adobe Workfront experience

 <table cellspacing="15">
  <col>